May 5, 2026

 Timeline, Approvals, and Change Log

 Every style goes through revisions, and this page records each step so nothing is lost and everyone stays aligned on the current version.
-It should capture key milestones like sample due dates, fittings, and approvals, along with notes from each round of samples and their sign-offs.

-How To Create a Tech Pack
+How to Create a Tech Pack

 Creating a tech pack is about turning design ideas into factory-ready instructions.
 Here’s a step-by-step process that fashion teams can follow:

-Step 1: Create Accurate Technical Sketches
+Step #1: Create Accurate Technical Sketches

 Many designers rely on Adobe Illustrator to produce consistent, factory-ready sketches.
 If needed, include close-up views of complex areas such as pockets or trims.

-Step 2: Build the Measurement Specification Sheet
+Step #2: Build the Measurement Specification Sheet

 Your spec sheet records exact measurements for each point of measure, such as chest, waist, inseam, sleeve length, and neck opening.
 Always add tolerances to define acceptable variations.

-Step 3: List Materials in the Bill of Materials
+Step #3: List Materials in the BOM

 The BOM is your complete inventory of fabrics, trims, and packaging components.
 Include fabric type, fiber content, weight, color codes, and supplier details.
 For trims, specify zippers, buttons, snaps, or labels with placement notes.